Diabetic retinopathy: Stem cell therapy

-Clinical trials are under way or are being populated in preparation for study at medical centers in Brazil, Iran and the United States.
-Current trials involve using the patients' own stem cells derived from bone marrow and injected into the degenerated areas in an effort to regenerate the vascular system.
+Clinical trials are underway or are being populated in preparation for study at medical centers in Brazil, Iran, and the United States.
+Current trials involve using the patients' own stem cells derived from bone marrow and injected into the degenerated areas to regenerate the vascular system.

 Blood pressure control

-A Cochrane review examined 15 randomized controlled trials to determine whether interventions that sought to control or reduce blood pressure in diabetics had any effects of diabetic retinopathy.
+A Cochrane review examined 29 randomized controlled trials to determine whether interventions that sought to control or reduce blood pressure in diabetics had any effects on diabetic retinopathy.
 While the results showed that interventions to control or reduce blood pressure prevented diabetic retinopathy for up to 4–5 years in diabetics, there was no evidence of any effect of these interventions on progression of diabetic retinopathy, preservation of visual acuity, adverse events, quality of life, and costs.

 Fundoscopic image analyses

 Diabetic retinopathy is diagnosed entirely by recognizing abnormalities on retinal images taken by fundoscopy.
 Color fundus photography is mainly used for staging the disease.
-Fluorescein angiography is used to assess the extent of retinopathy that aids in treatment plan development.
+Fluorescein angiography is used to assess the extent of retinopathy, which aids in treatment plan development.
 Optical coherence tomography (OCT) is used to determine the severity of edema and treatment response.

-Because fundoscopic images are the main sources for diagnosis of diabetic retinopathy, manually analyzing those images can be time-consuming and unreliable, as the ability of detecting abnormalities varies by years of experience.
+Because fundoscopic images are the main sources for the diagnosis of diabetic retinopathy, manually analyzing those images can be time-consuming and unreliable, as the ability to detect abnormalities varies by years of experience.
 Therefore, scientists have explored developing computer-aided diagnosis approaches to automate the process, which involves extracting information about the blood vessels and any abnormal patterns from the rest of the fundoscopic image and analyzing them.

+Monoclonal antibodies (mAbs)

+Monoclonal antibodies (mAbs) are critical in treating diabetic retinopathy (DR) and diabetic macular edema (DME) by targeting pathways such as vascular endothelial growth factor (VEGF), angiopoietin-2 (Ang-2), and interleukin-6 (IL-6).
+Anti-VEGF mAbs like bevacizumab (used off-label), ranibizumab (FDA-approved for DME), and faricimab (a bispecific mAb targeting VEGF-A and Ang-2) reduce neovascularization and retinal edema, improving visual acuity.
+Faricimab, approved for DME, offers extended dosing up to 16 weeks, as shown in Phase 3 YOSEMITE and RHINE trials.
+Vamikibart, an anti-IL-6 mAb (also known as RG6179/RO7200220), targets inflammation in DME and is in Phase 2 trials combined with ranibizumab, showing rapid visual acuity gains (~10 letters) and reduced retinal thickness in a Phase 1 DOVETAIL trial for uveitic macular edema.